0bill/signalR-local-secure-messanger-app/readme.md

 # Desktop Messenger Application [prototype] [academic]
-server and client application build using .NET CORE and SignalR
+server and client application build using .NET CORE and SignalR.
+A chat application that allows for secure communication within the company in real-time.
+The program uses SignalR to communicate between the server and each client.

 ### Scope
 The project is to create an application for DOGE FINANCIAL, which will be used for communication between company users.
 The program should be characterized by a high level of security, since the data transmitted are sensitive and require special treatment and protection from third parties.
 In addition, the program should send data between users as quickly as possible - in real time.
 The only place where data are stored is the database, which is hosted on the company's server.
 Only verified employees can use the program, they get access with the appropriate login and password.